-Devices connected to a 12 V socket may be activated even when the car is turned off.
+Devices connected to a 12 V socket may be activated when you use preconditioning or even when the car is turned off.

 You can also activate reduced alarm sensitivity to keep the ports active for a while after leaving the car.